elnoir13-svg/idea-generator/README-en.md

 ## JSON Sample

 You can import/export character properties using JSON format.
-Here's a sample structure:
+Here's a sample structure, or you can refer to our [sample.json](./sample.json) file:

 ```json
 [